calistus-igwilo/guessing-game/README.md

-#Guessing Game Project
+# Guessing Game Project

-**This make command was run at the date and time below: ** 09/10/17 13:15:17
+**This make command was run at this date and time:**
+09/10/17 14:04:04

 **The guessinggame file contains the following number of lines:**
       31